-This stunning Claude Monet limited edition 3D art print captures the color, texture and relief of every brushstroke, allowing you to experience the artwork as if it were the original.
+This stunning Claude Monet limited edition re-creation captures the colour, texture and relief of every brushstroke, allowing you to experience the artwork as if it were the original.

 Read the story behind the painting >